alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 - `executor-dao`: calls are made to verify whether a certain contract-caller is designated as an extension.
 - `liquidity-locker`: this contract is used to manage post-creation liquidity settings.
 It allows the contract to lock, burn, or later claim LP tokens based on the pool creator’s configuration.
-- `clarity-stacks`: this contract is used to verify that a token wrapper contract was properly deployed on the Stacks blockchain.
-It ensures the deployment was mined and included in a valid block.
+- `clarity-stacks`: this contract is used to verify that a wrapper contract was properly deployed on the Stacks blockchain.
+It checks that the contract was mined and included in a valid block.
+This system is built on top of Marvin Janssen’s `clarity-stacks` proof framework.
 - `clarity-stacks-helper`: this contract is called to convert a Clarity string into its consensus-encoded buffer format.
 - `amm-vault-v2-01`: this contract is called to verify that `token-y` has reserves before pool creation and to approve it in the permissionless listing flow after successful wrapper verification.
 - `amm-pool-v2-01`: this contract is used to validate pool existence, create new trading pools, and configure pool parameters such as fees, slippage thresholds, oracles, and start block.